Prior to writing this article on ‘Confidence in Public Speaking’, I did a quick Google search.

 You see, it is not necessarily the fear of Public Speaking that frightens the living daylights out of people, it is what they make it mean about them.

 Emma was a client of mine who came to me for assistance.
 She wanted my assistance on How to be a Confident Public Speaker.
 Due to a recent promotion, was required to do Public speaking in her new role.
 It is fair to say that she was Terrified!
 To assist, she also engaged the services of a local Public Speaking Coach.

 The coach was excellent at helping Emma to stand up straight, project her voice and putting great material together for her speech.

 However, there was one vital missing ingredient – the alignment of Emma’s beliefs.

 Emma was a people pleaser and was always worried about what people thought of her.
 For her, it was extremely important that she was seen as being professional and accomplished.
 For Emma, this meant getting Public speaking nailed the first time and never making any errors or mistakes!
 She was expecting herself to be perfect.

-With her current belief system, she made making a mistake MEAN that:
+With her current belief system, she made making a mistake in public speaking MEAN that: